piotrmurach/finite_machine/README.md

 ## 7 Tips

 Creating a standalone **FiniteMachine** brings few benefits, one of them being easier testing.
 This is especially true if the state machine is extremely complex itself.
+Ideally, you would test the machine in isolation and then integrate it with other objects or ORMs.

 ## Contributing